Last updated: November 2022

 - revise the definition for 'food produced using gene technology' to include specific product-based criteria for excluding certain foods from pre-market safety assessment and approval as GM food.
 Foods that do not meet all relevant exclusion criteria would still require an application to FSANZ.

-FSANZ will continue to engage with key stakeholders throughout the proposal process, including by undertaking a second public consultation in 2022.
+FSANZ will continue to engage with key stakeholders throughout the proposal process, including by undertaking a second public consultation in the first quarter of 2023.

 We will continue to update our website with further information as this work progresses.